Pádraig Ó Tuama and Marilyn Nelson

 [music: “Hwyl” by Songs of Water]

-Ms. Tippett: Pádraig Ó Tuama is the host of On Being’s Poetry Unbound podcast.
+Tippett: Pádraig Ó Tuama is the host of On Being’s Poetry Unbound podcast.
 If you haven’t discovered it yet, you are in for a treat.
 Season 4 is now underway, wherever you like to listen.
 Previously, he was community leader of Corrymeela, Northern Ireland’s oldest peace and reconciliation organization.
 His books include a prayer book, Daily Prayer with the Corrymeela Community, a book of poetry, Sorry For Your Troubles, and a poetic memoir, In the Shelter: Finding a Home in the World.

-Marilyn Nelson is professor emerita of English at the University of Connecticut and a chancellor of the Academy of American Poets.
-She’s the recipient of the Poetry Society of America’s Frost Medal “for distinguished lifetime achievement,” and the Poetry Foundation’s Ruth Lilly Prize.
+Marilyn Nelson is professor emerita of English at the University of Connecticut, and Chancellor Emeritus of the Academy of American Poets.
+She is a recipient of the Poetry Society of America’s Frost Medal “for distinguished lifetime achievement,” and the Poetry Foundation’s Ruth Lilly Prize.
 Her books of poetry for adults include The Meeting House and Faster Than Light; for children, Papa’s Free Day Party and for young adults, A Wreath For Emmett Till and the forthcoming Augusta Savage: The Shape of a Sculptor’s Life.

 The George Family Foundation, in support of the Civil Conversations Project.

 The Fetzer Institute, helping to build the spiritual foundation for a loving world.
 Find them at fetzer.org;

 Kalliopeia Foundation, dedicated to reconnecting ecology, culture, and spirituality, supporting organizations and initiatives that uphold a sacred relationship with life on Earth.
 Learn more at kalliopeia.org;

 The Osprey Foundation, a catalyst for empowered, healthy, and fulfilled lives;